-Entities that own or acquire shares in foreign subsidiaries must give their consent to provide the information required by the Superintendency for the purpose of exercising supervision based on the consolidated financial situation.
-For the determination of the information requirements, the Superintendency shall take into account the legislation of the country in which the subsidiary is located and the agreements held with the local supervisory body.
+Entities that own or acquire shares in foreign subsidiaries must give their consent to provide the information required by the Superintendency to enable it to exercise supervision based on the consolidated financial situation.
+For the determination of the information requirements, the Superintendency shall consider the legislation of the country in which the subsidiary is located and the agreements held with the local supervisory body.

 iv Recovery and resolution

 Financial entities' regularisation

 The FIL establishes that financial institutions that evidence a deficiency in their cash reserves or have not complied with certain technical standards, including minimum capital requirements, or whose solvency or liquidity is deemed to be compromised, must submit a restructuring plan to the BCRA.